amitxv/PC-Tuning/docs/pre-install.md

 ## Replace Windows 7 Boot Wim (Windows 7)

+> [!NOTE]
-This step isn't required if you are [installing using DISM Apply-Image (without a USB storage device)](#install-using-dism-apply-image-without-a-usb-storage-device).
+> This step isn't required if you are [installing using DISM Apply-Image (without a USB storage device)](#install-using-dism-apply-image-without-a-usb-storage-device).

  As you are aware, Windows 7 lacks driver support for modern hardware, and you should have already integrated drivers into the ``install.wim``.
 However, we haven't yet touched the ``boot.wim`` (installer).
 We could integrate the same drivers into the ``boot.wim`` as we did before.
 However, this may still lead to a problematic installation.
 Instead, we can use the Windows 10 ``boot.wim`` which already has modern hardware support to install our Windows 7 ``install.wim``.
 For this to work properly, you should only have one edition of Windows 7 in your ``install.wim`` which should already be done in the [Remove Non-Essential Editions](#remove-non-essential-editions) section.

 - Download the [latest Windows 10 ISO that matches your Windows 7 ISO's language](https://www.microsoft.com/en-us/software-download/windows10) and extract it, It is recommended to rename the extracted folder to avoid confusion.
 In the examples below, it is extracted it to ``C:\Win10_ISO``